openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/11-deploy-gateway.md

-You can now trigger a new continuer image build on OpenShift using the `oc start-build` command which allows you to build container images directly from the application archives (**jar**, **war**, etc) without the need to have access to the source code for example by downloading the **jar** file form the Maven repository (e.g. Nexus or Artifactory).
+You can now trigger a new container image build on OpenShift using the `oc start-build` command which allows you to build container images directly from the application archives (**jar**, **war**, etc) without the need to have access to the source code for example by downloading the **jar** file form the Maven repository (e.g. Nexus, Artifactory).

 ```
 oc start-build gateway-s2i --from-file=target/gateway-1.0-SNAPSHOT.jar